RiddleAndCode/rtd-docs/docs/Fee estimates.md

 ![alt text](https://github.com/RiddleAndCode/trusted-node-manuals/blob/master/assets/fee.png "Fee estimates")

+The ammount of fees determines the execution speed
-By choosing one of the defaults, the recommended ammount of fees is automatically copied to the fee input field.
+By choosing one of the defaults, the recommended ammount of fees is automatically transfered to the fee input field.

+Description of the recommandations:

-*Economic* minimum required fees for a succesfull transaction, slower average exectution time *Normal* normal fee for a timely exectuion of a transaction *Priority* higher then avergage fee for a priority execution of a transaction
+* Economic - minimum required fees for a succesfull transaction, slower average exectution time
+* Normal - normal fee for a timely exectuion of a transaction
+* Priority - higher then avergage fee for a priority execution of a transaction

-To prioritise transaction based on the fees the user one of the three provided defaults.
-Note: the fees provided via our solution are recommendataions only, the user can alter the presets accordingly.
+Alternatively the user can manually enter the desired fee.

-*Ethereum*
-The gas limit is set at the settings page
+* Ethereum - The gas limit is defined at the settings page

 ## Data source